Combined M.A. in AADS/PhD International Relations Pathway

 Applicants should consult the FIU catalog for the most updated requirements.
 To access the requirements for the MA in AADS in FIU's catalog, please click here.

-To be accepted into this program, applicants must submit an application for the Ph.D. in International Relations with a subplan in African & African Diaspora Studies by January 15 in the year in which they wish to begin their studies.
+To be accepted into this pathway, applicants must submit an application for the Ph.D. in International Relations with a subplan in African & African Diaspora Studies by January 15 in the year in which they wish to begin their studies.

 To be considered for admission, students must meet the following requirements: